ahmadmdabit/SystemProcesses/UserGuide.md

 *   **Fast (1s - 2s):** Best for real-time monitoring.
 *   **Slow (5s - 20s):** Reduces the application's own resource usage.
 *   **Disabled:** Pauses updates completely (useful when inspecting a rapidly changing list).

+### 📊 StatsView Overlay
+An optional always-on-top statistics window that displays real-time system metrics at the bottom of your screen.

+*   **Display:** Shows CPU, RAM, VM (Virtual Memory), Disk activity percentage, and free space for all drives.
+*   **Positioning:** Automatically positioned at the bottom of the screen, overlaying the taskbar.
+*   **Always Visible:** Remains visible above all windows, including the taskbar, using message-driven Win32 z-order enforcement.
+*   **Draggable:** Click and drag to reposition the window anywhere on screen.
+*   **Close:** Press **ESC** key to close the StatsView window.
+*   **Updates:** Refreshes in real-time, synchronized with the main application's refresh rate.

+> **Technical Note:** StatsView uses optimized Windows messaging (WM_WINDOWPOSCHANGING, WM_ACTIVATEAPP) for zero-allocation, event-driven topmost enforcement without periodic polling.

 ---